 At the core of the Institute’s success is the Human Rights Quarterly, recognized as the leading academic journal in the human rights field.
 The Quarterly covers the range of human rights issues encompassed by the Universal Declaration of Human Rights.
 Published by The Johns Hopkins Press, the Human Rights Quarterly is edited by UC Law students overseen by Professor Bert Lockwood, Editor-in-Chief and Director of the Institute.

 Cincinnati Law also offers two other journal opportunities that routinely address matters related to international law and human rights.
-The Immigration and Nationality law Review is an internationally recognized annual law journal and one of only two major student-edited American law journals focusing on the increasingly important field of immigration law.
+The Immigration and Human Rights Law Review is an internationally recognized annual law journal and one of only two major student-edited American law journals focusing on the increasingly important field of immigration law.
 The Freedom Center Journal is a scholarly publication published jointly with the National Underground Railroad Freedom Center that explores legacies of historic struggles for freedom in order to provide a better understanding of ongoing forms of subordination and to craft strategies for social change.

 Students who develop a more specialized background in international law will be well positioned for professional practice.
 The types of practice settings vary widely.
 Lawyers with a keen interest and knowledge in international law could counsel international corporate clients, provide guidance to individuals and families on immigration matters, advise high net-worth individuals on issues related to international tax law, or monitor legislative developments.